ilia-luk/docode/README.md

 ## TODO

 - add .vimrc settings
-- move to neovim
+- upgrade to vim 8
 - check how to use Terminator in docker container
 - add nginx container
-- add ssh to ubuntu container
+- add ssh key to ubuntu container
+- add sshd to all node containers
-- automate connect to node containers and mongo container through ssh in a tmux window
+- automate connect to node containers and mongo container through ssh in a tmux session
 - enable ssl
-- add vim/neovim plugins
+- add vim plugins
 - add authorized ssh list for tmux pair programming
-- production ready
+- get to production ready